AlexSzatmary/puzzle-bicycle/README.md

 Level 1
 -------
 `illuminate` just shines light from the bulbs horizontally and vertically.
 Light from illuminate acts as a dot marking a cell as not possibly holding a bulb.
+Here, a few example bulbs are placed.

 ![](pic/illuminate.png)